 One of the earliest and most noticeable symptoms is weight gain, particularly around the waist.
 Other symptoms include low energy or feeling tired all the time, persistent hunger (even after eating), difficulty concentrating (sometimes called “brain fog”), and high blood pressure.
 A lesser-known symptom is a skin condition called “acanthosis nigricans,” where the skin darkens in patches on the back of the neck, groin, and armpits.

-Regular exercise (at least 3 times a week) helps to lower your blood sugar, increases your metabolism (which helps you to lose weight), and increases the ability of your cells to accept and process glucose.
+Regular exercise (at least 3 times a week with weight resistance) helps to lower your blood sugar, increases your metabolism (which helps you to lose weight), and increases the ability of your cells to accept and process glucose.
 Exercise doesn’t have to mean training for a marathon.
 Find an activity that you enjoy, and make some time for it in your day-to-day life.

 The role of diet is, as we would expect, is huge in controlling the pesky symptoms of Insulin Resistance.
 Foods that are high in fiber are key – they slowly digest and slowly raise blood sugar levels.